[Music Production Workshops - Youth]

 Studio West, located in Rancho Bernardo at: 11021 Via Frontera Suite A, San Diego, CA 92127.

 Yes!
 This seasonal course is offered in the Fall, Winter, and Spring seasons.
-Our Fall season is on sale now.
-Future dates will be announced in due course.
+Our Spring season is on sale now.

 Cheyenne Benton is a singer/songwriter, musician, producer, and audio engineer who has been performing locally for nearly a decade.
 A graduate from the The Recording Arts Center, Cheyenne was nominated as a semi-finalist for the 2018 International Songwriting Competition and has independently released her own EP as well as 3 singles.
 With a background in youth theatre and a passion for storytelling, Cheyenne integrates her keen artistry with her ability to connect with individuals from all walks of life to create safe environments that foster creative growth and encourage team building skills.
 She continues to self-write, self-produce, and self-engineer her own original music.

 Ryan Finch is a multi-instrumentalist, engineer, producer, and music lover.
 A graduate of UC Berkeley and the Diploma program at The Recording Arts Center, Ryan’s lifelong passion for music has followed him through years of performing, teaching, and music production work.
 In addition to teaching Music History, Songwriting, and Production in TRAC’s Diploma program, Ryan engineers, mixes, and produces local San Diego artists, recently earning a 2021 SDMA award for ‘Best Rock Song.’